lsst-it/ittn-004/index.rst

 Infrastructure
 ==============

-Foward and reverse DNS for all sites is managed via public route53 zones.
+Forward and reverse DNS for all sites is managed via public route53 zones.
 `route53 <https://aws.amazon.com/route53/>`_ is considered the canonical and sole "source of truth".
 Two forwarding only / caching name servers shall be maintained per site.
 DNS clients are configured to use the per site local resolvers to simplify any future refactoring.

-The local site domain shall be added to the domain search list of any desktop enviroments at that site.
+The local site domain shall be added to the domain search list of any desktop environments at that site.
 E.g., ``tuc.lsst.cloud`` would be added to the domain search list for desktop clients in Tucson.

 Local Resolvers